-- other legal professionals - experts and other witnesses
+- other legal professionals

+- experts and other witnesses

 - prosecution authorities

 - courts and tribunals

 - trainee barristers

 - lay clients

 - family and associates of the person whose personal information I am processing

 - in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

 - other regulatory authorities

-- current, past or prospective employers

-- education and examining bodies

-- business associates, professional advisers and trade bodies, e.g. the Bar Council

-- the intended recipient, where you have asked me to provide a reference.

-- the general public in relation to the publication of legal judgments and decisions of courts and tribunals

-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers, and online 'cloud based' document management and editing providers
+- current, past or prospective employers - education and examining bodies - business associates, professional advisers and trade bodies, e.g. the Bar Council - the intended recipient, where you have asked me to provide a reference. - the general public in relation to the publication of legal judgments and decisions of courts and tribunals - data processors, such as my Chambers staff, IT support staff, email providers, data storage providers - public sources, such as the press, public registers and law reports.

-- other legal professionals

-- public sources, such as the press, public registers and law reports.